-If you have a home office, you may be dealing with unsightly cords strewn all about.
+If you have a home office, you may be dealing with unsightly cords strewn about.
 These never look good, and for clumsy people (like me), they create a slight safety hazard.
 Today I’m sharing how I was able to hide all the cords in our home office.

 When I first started planning our office makeover, one of the things I knew I wanted to change was the layout of the desk.
 I no longer wanted it sitting up against the wall (’cause who wants to stare at a wall all day?).
 Instead, I wanted the desk to “float” in the middle of the room.
 But, when I got the desk placed just where I wanted it, I realized I had one major issue.
 Cords.
 I had nowhere to plug in my lamp and computer without stringing cords across the room.
 A slight panic attack ensued.
 Not only am I clumsy, and sure to trip over the cords, it also looked terrible.
 I needed a solution.

-Here’s What You’ll Need to Hide Office Cords
+What You Need to Hide Office Cords

 Please note, this post is not sponsored.
 I simply wanted to share products that truly worked in this situation.

 I knew I was going to need an extension cord, because the desk lamp cord would never make it to the outlet behind my desk.
 My computer cord is also fairly short, and with the idea I had in mind, I was going to need a longer cord.
 (You may, or may not, need to do the same.)
-I plugged the lamp and computer into the extension cord, and, using a command strip, secured the “outlet part” of the extension cord under the desk.
+I plugged the lamp and computer into the extension cord and, using a command strip, secured the “outlet part” of the extension cord under the desk.
 Make sure you place this in an area where you can still plug/unplug your items when necessary.

 My first mission was to hide the extension cord going from the outlet to the underside of the desk.
 Luckily I have a rug,